 Breaking changes to a shared skill require approval from at least two consuming teams

-| Model | How It Works | Best For | Risk |
+| Model | Mechanism | Where It Fits | Failure Mode |

 |---|---|---|---|

-| Centralized Platform Team | A dedicated team (2-4 engineers) owns all shared skills, reviews all PRs, and handles distribution | Orgs with 100+ engineers where consistency matters more than speed | Bottleneck on the platform team; skills may not reflect domain-specific needs |
+| Centralized Platform Team | Two to four engineers own all shared skills, review every PR, run distribution | Orgs with 100+ engineers where consistency matters more than speed | Platform team becomes the bottleneck; skills lose touch with domain-specific reality |

-| Federated Ownership | Each team owns skills in their domain; a lightweight standards body reviews cross-team skills | Orgs with 30-100 engineers across distinct product areas | Inconsistent quality across teams; coordination overhead for cross-cutting skills |
+| Federated Ownership | Each team owns skills in its domain; a lightweight standards body reviews cross-team skills | Orgs with 30-100 engineers spread across distinct product areas | Quality varies by team; cross-cutting skills carry coordination overhead |

-| Guild Model | A voluntary guild of AI-interested engineers across teams maintains the playbook as a 20% project | Orgs with 10-30 engineers where a dedicated platform team isn't justified | Depends on volunteer motivation; risks stalling if guild members get pulled to product work |
+| Guild Model | Voluntary guild of AI-interested engineers maintains the playbook as a 20% project | Orgs with 10-30 engineers where a dedicated platform team is not yet justified | Depends on volunteer attention; stalls the moment guild members get pulled to product work |

 What happens when a model update breaks a shared skill?